Stan-Leigh/imdb-Movies-dataset-Analysis/README.md

 * What genres are most popular year to year?
 * What impact does the company that produces a movie have on the revenue?
 * Is there any correlation between vote count and revenue?

+## Data Wrangling
+The dataset was cleaned and put into the right shape.
+Some of the steps taken to clean the data are:
+* Removal of duplicate values.
+* Taking care of null values.
+* Cleaning column values to make sure they are the way they are supposed to be.
+* Changing column datatypes to the appropriate datatypes.

+## Data Exploration
+In this stage, I answered the questions posed in the introduction.
+I made use of visuals to better depict the story the data was telling.
+Appropriate labels and titles were used in each plot.

+## Conclusions
+Analysis of the imdb movies dataset produced a lot of interesting insights.
+The insights that were garnered are listed below:
+* Budget has a positive correlation coefficient of **0.69** with Revenue.
+* Popularity also has a positive correlation coefficient of **0.63** with Revenue.
+* Total revenue gotten from movies has gone up over the years.
+* Animation genre attracts more revenue per movie on average, with an average of approximately **222 million dollars** per movie.
+Action genre has the highest total revenue generated (approx **173.4 billion dollars** in revenue).
+* Directors do not necessarily impact revenue.
+The fact that a director has directed more movies does not guarantee that they will generate more revenue than a director with a smaller number of movies directed.
+* The runtime of a movie has a weak positive correlation of **0.26** with the revenue.
+* The Drama genre produces more movies yearly than any other genre.
+Average popularity among genres is really close between Animation, Adventure and Science Fiction year to year.
+* Walt Disney Pictures has the highest average revenue generated among production companies.
+With an average revenue of **247 million dollars**, the next best company (Twentieth Century Fox Film Corporation) averages **167 million dollars** in revenue.
+* There is a strong positive correlation of **0.76** between vote count and Revenue.

+## Limitations
+* Correlation does not imply causation.
+This analysis merely tests the correlation between two variables and does not imply that one variable causes change in the other.
+Several other statistical methods and tests have to be run before one can come to a conclusion of causation.